Kirbologist/Raman-Scattering-Code-Conversion/README.md

 Where:
 - `CPU_N` is the index of the current computer of a cluster of computers (note that index-by-0 is used, so the first computer of a cluster has `CPU_N` = 0, the second computer has `CPU_N` = 1, etc.).
 By default, `CPU_N` = 0.
 - `CPUS` is the number of computers in the cluster.
 By default, `CPUS` = 1.
-- `DIA_MIN` is the minimum equivalent spherical diameter (ESD) in nanometres of the spheroids you want to calculate the scattering of.
+- `DIA_MIN` is the minimum diameter in nanometres of the largest axis of the spheroids to calculate the scattering of.
 By default, `DIA_MIN` = 1000.
-- `DIA_MAX` is the maximum equivalent spherical diameter (ESD) in nanometres of the spheroids you want to calculate the scattering of.
+- `DIA_MAX` is the maximum diameter in nanometres of the largest axis of the spheroids to calculate the scattering of.
 By default, `DIA_MAX` = 2000.
-- `N_RAD` is the number of ESD's between `DIA_MIN` and `DIA_MAX` inclusive that you want to calculate with.
-These ESD's are equally spaced.
+- `N_RAD` is the number of radii between `DIA_MIN`/2 and `DIA_MAX`/2 inclusive to calculate with.
+The lengths of these radii are regularly spaced.
 By default, `N_RAD` = 100.
-- `N_THETA_P` is the number of spheroid orientations you want to calculate with angles between 0 degrees and 90 degrees inclusive.
-The angles of these orientations are equally spaced.
+- `N_THETA_P` is the number of spheroid orientations to calculate, with angles between 0 degrees and 90 degrees inclusive.
+The angles of these orientations are regularly spaced.
 By default, `N_THETA_P` = 19.
 - `CALC_TYPE` is the type of precision used for floating-point calculations.
 Use `double` for double precision and `mp` for arbitrary precision.
 Note that this parameter only matters if the binary was built using `make mp`.
 By default, `CALC_TYPE` = `double`.

 ## Progress